unnoon/bottom_line/README.md

 _- Adds face to your code_

 Javascript utility functions that work on any Collection (Iterable(Iterators)|Objects) or Sequence (any[]|string).
-Harnessing the power of generators and coming in handy per function packages.
+Harnessing the power of generators & decorators and coming in handy per function packages.

 ## Installation